 "Everyone wants to do their part in establishing a cleaner, greener Erie County, and proper disposal of household hazardous wastes is a good way for residents to play a role in that," Erie County Executive Mark C. Poloncarz said.
 "These free collection events are very popular and I am pleased we will again provide two opportunities this year for county residents to take advantage of this vital service.
 Thanks are in order for the staff of our Department of Environment & Planning, our community partners at ECC, the Northwest and NEST Boards, and other event supporters for their work in making these events possible."

 Items that can be brought for disposal include:

 Items that will not be accepted include:

-For more information on these events, for a full list of items that will be accepted, or for details on how to properly dispose of latex paint, call the Erie County household hazardous waste 24-hour hotline at 716-858-6800 or visit www.erie.gov/environment.
+For more information on these events, for a full list of items that will be accepted, or for details on how to properly dispose of latex paint, call the Erie County Household Hazardous Waste 24-hour hotline at 716-858-6800 or visit www.erie.gov/waste.

-Participants may need to verify waste products were generated by households.
+Participants may need to verify their waste products were generated by households.

-Support for both events is provided by ECC, Elwood Fire Protection Inc., NOCO Energy Corp., The Battery Post Inc. and the state's Department of Environmental Conservation.
+Support for both events is provided by Erie Community College, NOCO Energy Corp., The Battery Post Inc., and the New York State Department of Environmental Conservation.